How to Ensure PFAS Compliance in Your Supply Chain

 Ensuring PFAS compliance in the supply chain requires more than final product testing.
 Effective compliance management depends on visibility across raw materials, chemical formulations, packaging components, and manufacturing processes to identify potential PFAS sources and verify compliance with applicable regulations.

-Why Supply Chain Control Is Critical for PFAS Compliance
+Why Supply Chain Control is Critical for PFAS Compliance

 PFAS compliance cannot be verified through a single test or document.
 PFAS substances may be introduced at multiple stages of the supply chain, including raw material production, coating applications, chemical treatment processes, packaging conversion, and recycled material usage.